Join 11,000+ other food lovers enjoying weekly recipes.

 • granulated sugar

-• smoked paprika (NOT hot smoked paprika)
+• smoked paprika (NOT hot paprika)

 • cayenne pepper